ScreamZ/kuzzle-guide/source/includes/core_documentation/_03-security.md

 - an object that describes a function (we call it "closure").

 A closure enable to set a role's policy according to some execution context.
-For example, if we need to allow users to update only their own document, it can be done with this sample role:
+For example, if we need to allow users to update only their own documents, it can be done with this sample role:
 ```js
 var role = {
   controllers: {